A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Observational Results

 \subsection{The isothermal and polytropic energy cascade components}

-Figure \ref{R_2_1_inc_grid} and \ref{Compresibilidad_2_1_inc} show the absolute value of (a) the isothermal component $\langle|\varepsilon_{2C}^{AS}|\rangle$ and (b) the polytropic component $\langle|\varepsilon_{2C}^{SS}|\rangle$ as a function of the Yaglom-like compressible component $\langle|\varepsilon_{1C}|\rangle$, respectively.
+Figure \ref{R_2_1_inc_grid} and \ref{Compresibilidad_2_1_inc} show the absolute value of (a) the isothermal component $\langle|\varepsilon_{2C}^{AS}|\rangle$ and (b) the polytropic component $\langle|\varepsilon_{2C}^{SS}|\rangle$ (see Eq.~\ref{com_flux}) as a function of the Yaglom compressible generalization component $\langle|\varepsilon_{1C}|\rangle$ (see Eq.~\ref{yaglom}), respectively.
 Again, the colorbar corresponds to the heliocentric distance and the compressibility percent, respectively.
-Although, in general, the dominant term in the MHD scales is $\langle|\varepsilon_{1C}|\rangle$, we noticed that even for the nearly incompressible solar wind (Compressibility $\le\%10$), for some events the purely compressible term is relevant for a proper estimation of the total cascade.
+Although, in general, the dominant term in the MHD scales is $\langle|\varepsilon_{1C}|\rangle$, we noticed that even for the nearly incompressible solar wind (Compressibility $\le\%10$), for some events the purely compressible term is relevant for an adequate estimation of the total cascade.
 We also observed that there are some events where the energy of the compressible term exceeds the Yaglom-like term.
 Moreover, the level of compressibility increases up to 20-25$\%$ in those events.
-Therefore, when we compared the compressible and the incompressible energy cascade in Figure \ref{Compresibilidad_total_INC}, there is an important compressible component even though most of the events tend to follow an incompressible status.
+Therefore, when we compared the compressible and the incompressible energy cascade in Figures \ref{Compresibilidad_total_INC} and \ref{Compresibilidad_2_1_inc}, there is an impact of density fluctuation in the compressible components, even though most of the events are in a quasi incompressible state.

-We found the same behavior of the energy cascade with the heliocentric distance as seen in Figure \ref{R_total_INC_grid}.
+In the isothermal and polytropic components, we found the same behavior of the total compressible energy cascade with the heliocentric distance (as seen in Figure \ref{R_total_INC_grid}).
 Thus, we observe the fact that the energy cascade rates, both compressible and incompressible ones, are ordered by the heliocentric distance.
 Regarding the polytropic and the isothermal models, we noted that there is also a slight increase of the compressible term in the first case with respect to the second one.
-In addition, we note that there are large cascade values when we use the polytropic model.
+In addition, we note that there are larger cascade values when we use the polytropic model.